determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 * Have a [Huggingface User Access Token](https://huggingface.co/docs/hub/security-tokens).
 * Accept the Stable Diffusion license (click on _Access repository_  [in this link)](https://huggingface.co/CompVis/stable-diffusion-v1-4).

+## Walkthrough: Basic Usage

+Below we walk through the Textual Inversion workflow, training on a few images of a specific toy cat and then incorporating the object into our Stable-Diffusion-generated art.

 ### Training